sammosummo/sammosummo.github.io/_posts/2020-09-02-references.md

 ```
 {% endraw %}

-The above code is a quite involved and difficult to read.
+The above code is quite involved and difficult to read.
 Basically, it takes the information stored within `paper` and
-formats it into a style I call "APAish".
+formats it into a style I call "APAish."
 You can see the results immediately below.